Zuid-Scharwoude

 Zuid-Scharwoude (West Frisian: Sûd-Skerwou) is a town in the Dutch province of North Holland.
 It is located in the municipality of Dijk en Waard, about 8 km northwest of Alkmaar.

 History

 The village was first mentioned in 1094 as Sudrekercha.
 The current name means "southern forest near Schoorl".
 Zuid (south) was added to distinguish from Noord-Scharwoude.
 Zuid-Scharwoude developed in the 11th century as a linear settlement along a dike.

-The Dutch Reformed church was built in the 15th century as a replacement of a 12th century church, and renovated in 1819.
-In 1905, the tower collapsed and the church was shortened with a build-in tower.
+The Dutch Reformed church was built in the 15th century as a replacement of a 12th-century church, and renovated in 1819.
+In 1905, the tower collapsed and the church was shortened with a built-in tower.

 Zuid-Scharwoude was home to 626 people in 1840.
 It was a separate municipality between 1817 and 1941, when it became a part of Langedijk.
 It used to be the capital of Langedijk.
 Since 2022 it has become part of the new municipality of Dijk en Waard.